nadangergeo/Pyramid/README.md

 ## Demo

-WIP, but check it out! (works best in on "desktop" right now, so please view on a computer.
+WIP, but check it out! (works best on "desktop" right now, so please view on a computer.
 There are some bugs that I need to iron out in iOS, and the demo isn't fully reponsive yet.)

 http://gergeo.se/pyramid-beta-demo/